supremex04/http-server/README.md

    `src/main/java/Main.java`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# My notes

+CRLF
+CR and LF are control characters or bytecode that can be used to mark a line break in a text file.

+CR = Carriage Return (\r, 0x0D in hexadecimal, 13 in decimal) — moves the cursor to the beginning of the line without advancing to the next line.
+LF = Line Feed (\n, 0x0A in hexadecimal, 10 in decimal) — moves the cursor down to the next line without returning to the beginning of the line.
+A CR immediately followed by a LF (CRLF, \r\n, or 0x0D0A) moves the cursor to the beginning of the line and then down to the next line.